rockthejvm/scala-2-advanced/README.md

-## The official repository for the Scala Advanced course on Udemy
+## The official repository for the Scala Advanced course

 Powered by [Rock the JVM!](rockthejvm.com)

-This repository contains the code we wrote during  [Rock the JVM's Scala Advanced course](https://www.udemy.com/advanced-scala) on Udemy.
+This repository contains the code we wrote during  [Rock the JVM's Scala Advanced course](https://rockthejvm.com/course/advanced-scala) on Udemy.
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.

 How to install:
 - either clone the repo or download as zip